wri/template-python/README.md

 *  GitHub workflows to build and push Docker images, and to test the Python package installation for CI/CD
 *  Automated actions to create a pull request fixing PEP8 Issues

+Note:

+*  As an Enterprise organization, WRI receives 50,000 free minutes of CI/CD time per month.
+The CI/CD for this template takes about 6/minutes of time per push.

 Project Organization
 ------------